Chaperon (headgear): Gallery

 Donor figure by Petrus Christus c.
 1450.
 The chaperon is carried over the shoulder, with the cornette to the front, in style F.

 Nativity by Petrus Christus, c.
 1450.
 St Joseph carries his purple chaperon in a tangle in his hand, with the cornette vanishing into his other clothes.

 Miniature by the Master of Jouvenel des Oursins, 1460.
 The near courtier has a chaperon over his shoulder as well as a hat.
 Behind the bed some Eastern princes wear turbans.

 Friedrich Herlin, 1462–5.
 Typically for Germany, the highest status men (with kneelers) have fur (?) hats, whilst the sons with chaperons kneel on the floor.

 Presentation at the Temple by the Master of the Prado Annunciation, or Hans Memling, 1470s.
 St Joseph wears a working-mans chaperon in the original style, whilst the relative at right wears a simple evolved one.

 another Presentation at the Temple by Hans Memling c.
 1470.
 St Joseph now wears an evolved but simple chaperon with a short cornette around his shoulders.

 Portrait of a Young Man (Botticelli, Pitti Palace), Florence c.
 1469.
 The cornette draped round at the front is typically Italian.

 German peasant (of c.
 1470) with a hat over a hood-style chaperon.

+Detail of a man with moustache and Burgundian-style chaperon in the Saint Vincent Panels (dated c.
+1470 and attributed to painter Nuno Gonçalves), commonly identified as Prince Henry the Navigator.

 Nativity by Hugo van der Goes, 1480.
 The figures holding back the curtain wear chaperons with short cornettes.

 Nativity by Hans Schäufelein, c.
 1507.
 By now the chaperon is back to being work clothing.
 St Joseph has his over his shoulder, and all the shepherds have them, with the hood pulled back.

 Le Petit Chaperon Rouge by the French painter Fleury François Richard (1777–1852), Louvre.
 French depictions of the story naturally favour the chaperon over the long riding-hood of ones in English.